Children's Mercy Hospital

-Children's Mercy Kansas City is a 390 bed comprehensive pediatric medical center in Kansas City, Missouri, that integrates clinical care, research and medical education to provide care for pediatric patients from birth through adulthood.
+Children's Mercy is a 390-bed medical center in Kansas City, Missouri providing care for pediatric patients.
 The hospital's primary service area covers a 150-county area in Missouri and Kansas.
-Children's Mercy has received national recognition from U.S. News & World Report in 10 pediatric specialties.
-The hospital was the first in Missouri and Kansas to receive Magnet Recognition for excellence in nursing services from the American Nurses Credentialing Center, and has been re-designated five times.
+Children's Mercy received national recognition from U.S. News & World Report in 9 out of 11 pediatric specialties.
+The hospital was the first in Missouri and Kansas to receive Magnet Recognition for Excellence in Nursing Services from the American Nurses Credentialing Center and has been re-designated six times.

-Children's Mercy Hospital is the primary location for Children's Mercy Kansas City, a comprehensive pediatric health system with multiple locations in Missouri and Kansas.
-The not-for-profit hospital was founded in 1897 by two sisters, one a surgeon and the other a dentist, to provide care for poor and sick children.
-The hospital quickly grew and expanded services to all children in the region.
-According to the hospital's Community Benefit Report, in their fiscal year 2021, the hospital provided more than $119 million in uncompensated care, which includes charity care, unreimbursed Medicaid and other means-tested government programs, and subsidized health services.
+Children's Mercy Adele Hall Campus is the primary location for Children's Mercy.
+The hospital was founded in 1897 by two sisters, a surgeon and a dentist.
+The hospital quickly grew and expanded its services to all children in the region.
+In fiscal year 2023, the hospital provided more than $155 million in uncompensated care, including charity care, unreimbursed Medicaid (and other means-tested government programs), and subsidized health services.